protobuf:generate-test

 <ignoreProjectDependencies>

-Generally you will want to leave this enabled unless you have a very specific case where you wish to take control of how dependency resolution works.
+Generally users will want to leave this enabled unless they have a very specific case where they wish to take control of how dependency resolution works.

 - Type: